PrefectHQ/prefect/docs/guides/index.md

   boost: 2
 ---

-# Guides
+# How-to Guides

-This section of the documentation contains guides for common workflows and use cases.
+This section of the documentation contains how-to guides for common workflows and use cases.

 ## Development